ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/grants.md

 action-2018-Q2: "/CAP/action_plans/FY2018_Q2_Results-Oriented_Accountability_for_Grants.pdf"
 action-2018-Q3: "/CAP/action_plans/FY2018_Q3_Results-Oriented_Accountability_for_Grants.pdf"

 #***********************END ACCORDION SECTION*****************************

 #***********************KPI SECTION*****************************
-cap-kpi-url: /CAP/key_performance_indicators.html/  #if the CAP goal has a KPI, it will appear as a button under the title.
+cap-kpi-url: #if the CAP goal has a KPI, it will appear as a button under the title.
 The button links to the KPI accordion section
 KPI:  #KPI title that pulls in CAP-KPI include
 KPI-2: #2nd KPI title that pulls in CAP-KPI include

-resource-1-name: "Draft Federal Grants Management Data Standards for Feedback" #resource 1 link name
-resource-1-url: https://grantsfeedback.cfo.gov/index.html #resource 1 link
-resource-2-name:
-resource-2-url:
 #***********************END KPI SECTION*****************************

 #***********************HIGHLIGHTS SECTION - INCLUDES NEWS AND EVENTS*****************************